abiswas3/differentialprivacy/Crypto/Foundations/ZK_Proofs/Readme.md

 ### Definition: Relaxed (practical) perfect ZK

 Unfortunately, the above definition is too strict.
 No one has yet shown a non trivial case where all the requirements are satisfied.
 So we define a relaxation by allowing the simulator to fail to come up with an answer with probability at most $\frac{1}{2}$.
+This relaxation is just allowing the simulator to fail to say anything at times.

 <div class="theorem">
 For a given interactive proof system $\AngleBracket{P,V}$ and common input $x$, $P$ is perfectly zero knowledge if for **every** probabilistic poly time verifier $V^*$, there exists an ppt algorithm $M^*$ such that for ever $x \in L$ the following random conditions hold: